I grow marijuana, use it, love it, and advocate it. I’ve long been an activist for total marijuana legalization.

 I was physically weaker, and coughed a lot.
 I didn’t want to blame it on weed, but deep down I knew I was getting high too much.

-But when I tried to quit, I got depressed.
-So I was still a stoner when I went to college.
+When I tried to quit, I got depressed.

 During adolescence, your memory centers, sex drive, mood, appetite, anger, stress response, muscle tone, metabolism, motivation, and learning systems are changing fast and in ways that permanently affect you.